About the project

 Theatre-Dance-Disability is a joint project of Instytut Teatralny (Theatre Institute), Instytut Muzyki i Tańca (Institute of Music and Dance) and the British Council in Poland.

 The project was inspired by a visit to the Unlimited Festival in London, where representatives of the Theatre Institute and the Institute of Music and Dance were invited by the British Council in 2016.
-The Unlimited Festival focuses on the work of artists with disabilities across all art forms.
+The Unlimited Festival focuses on the work of disabled artists across all art forms.
 It aims to promote their work, help them reach new audiences and change the way disability is perceived in today’s society.

 In 2017, the British Council, the Theatre Institute and the Institute of Music and Dance signed a three-party agreement aiming to disseminate British best practice in the field of arts and disability.